 DJs can design and deliver great opportunities to reinforce any new learning, and build on the interpersonal connections made after conducting in-house training programs or staff retreats.
 Activities such as trivia can be customized with questions to strengthen new information that has been learned during a training program or presentation of new products.
 You can keep the communication and creative ideas going with your staff following a retreat with a belly-laughing karaoke sing along contest.
 There are lots of great ideas your DJ can work with you to develop that will enhance your staff activities.

 Showcase your business branding at your next event with monograms and special effects!

 Professional DJ services include features beyond the music these days!
-Special lighting effects such as monograms and uplighting can showcase your business logo, company colors, and other eye-catching elements that will really make your event stand out.
-A large banquet hall can be made to feel cozy and intimate with the right lighting, and no one will miss your booth at the tradeshow when your logo is projected on the wall.
+Special lighting effects such as monograms and uplighting can showcase your business logo and company colors.
+Eye-catching elements incorporated into your event will really make it stand out.
+A large banquet hall can be made to feel cozy and intimate with the right lighting.
+No one will miss your booth at the tradeshow when your logo is projected on the wall.

 A good DJ elevates your overall event.

 When you involve a professional DJ at your next corporate occasion, you can get creative and really host something special.
-Your humdrum annual banquet can be transformed into a themed dance party, a boring training session can become a Jeopardy game they will never forget, and your client appreciation event can go from an afternoon of awkward pleasantries to a welcoming, entertaining experience.
+Your humdrum annual banquet can be transformed into a themed dance party.
+A boring training session can become a Jeopardy game they will never forget.
+Your client appreciation event can go from an afternoon of awkward pleasantries to a welcoming, entertaining experience.

 M & M Entertainment can help make your next corporate event something special that will leave them talking!
 CALL TODAY for booking information 207-450-4960.